haraldk/TwelveMonkeys/README.md

     $ mvn package

+Currently, the only supported JDK for making a build is Oracle JDK 7.x.

+It's possible to build using OpenJDK, but some tests will fail due to some minor differences between the color management systems used.
+You will need to either disable the tests in question, or build without tests altogether.
+To build using JDK 8, you need to pass `-Dsun.java2d.cmm=sun.java2d.cmm.kcms.KcmsServiceProvider` to revert to the color manangement system used in Java 7.

 Because the unit tests needs quite a bit of memory to run, you might have to set the environment variable `MAVEN_OPTS` to give the Java process that runs Maven more memory.
 I suggest something like `-Xmx512m -XX:MaxPermSize=256m`.